How Much Does Hair Dyeing Cost?

 At Home

-However, if your current color is light blonde or black, you’ll probably need to do it at a salon to get a good result.
+However, if your current color is light blonde or black, you’ll probably need to have it done at a salon to achieve a good result.

 Total at-home cost: $7-28